muhammadafzaal/Fine-tuning-Large-Language-Models-for-Entity-Recognition-Task/README.md

 ## Implemetation
 1. Selected "bert-base-uncased" lanaguge model for this task.
-2. Filtered English train, test, and validation datasets from the entite datasets
+2. Filtered English train, test, and validation files from the entite datasets
-3. Fine-tunned two bert-base-uncased two times __
-   3.1.
-Model A: used all entity types __
-   3.2.
-Model B: used five entity types (PERSON(PER), ORGANIZATION(ORG), LOCATION(LOC), DISEASES(DIS), ANIMAL(ANIM))
+3. Fine-tunned two bert-base-uncased two times on train and validation datasets __ 3.1.
+Model A: used all entity types as classes __ 3.2.
+Model B: used five entity types (PERSON(PER), ORGANIZATION(ORG), LOCATION(LOC), DISEASES(DIS), ANIMAL(ANIM)) as classes
+4. compare performance of both models on test dataset